 Morocco Safran, a leader in the Moroccan aerospace sector

-Safran has been present in Morocco for over 20 years and employs there nearly 3,400 people in eight companies and joint ventures.
+Safran has been present in Morocco for over 22 years and employs there more than 3,400 people in eight companies and joint ventures.
 The Group leads the country’s aeronautics sector and maintains close partnerships with industrial businesses in the sector, and with the country’s government institutions and training centers.

 Safran supports and aids the Moroccan government’s aim of making the country a center of excellence for the aeronautics industry and a competitive base at the gateway to Europe.
 Safran arrived in Morocco in 1999, with the creation of Safran Aircraft Engine Services Morocco, a joint venture between Safran Aircraft Engines and Royal Air Maroc that specializes in the maintenance of aircraft engines.
 Located within the boundaries of the Royal Air Maroc industrial area, near the Mohammed V international airport, it is today the leading African company maintaining the CFM56® engine, the engine with the highest worldwide sales.

 MATIS Aerospace, a joint venture between Safran Electrical & Power and Boeing, has been producing electrical harnesses since 2001.
 Located at Nouaceur near Casablanca International Airport, the business supplies 150,000 sets of wiring per year to manufacturers such as Boeing, Airbus and Dassault, and also engine harnesses for the LEAP®, CFM56® and GE90 programs.
 The site has won the Silver Award (the second prize in the “best Boeing suppliers” ranking) in the Production and Design category five times.
 It has also achieved Gold Level under both Safran’s Health, Safety and Environmental (HSE) standards and Safran Electrical & Power’s Supply Chain standards.